Epsilon Epsilon Omega Chapter History

 This major fundraiser, used to promote scholarships to area graduating African American juniors and seniors, was first held in the early sixties.
 In the past the Chapter made a commitment to give scholarships to at least four graduating high school young ladies each year.
 In more recent years, the Chapter has made a commitment to give out as many scholarships as possible.
 During the latter part of the 1980s, the chapter sponsored trips to Las Vegas during spring break.
 Soror Maudie Edwards was the chairman for the Las Vegas trips.
 Art auctions of African American art were the main source of funds for scholarships during the early 1990s.
 The art auctions were started by Soror Hettie Collins.
 A dinner dance was held in conjunction with the art auctions.

 In the year 2000, the Chapter adopted the theme, “Pink Panache.”
 Soror Judy Sigler suggested the name and chaired the event for many years.
 Pink Panache has taken many forms: dance, art auction, silent auction and a book reading/signing.
 Since 2012, the Pink Panache has honored community members for community service.
 Since 2015 the Winding Ivy Awards have been related to our national programs honoring individuals and groups committed to excellence in community service.
 Pink Panache has become a signature event in the Champaign, Urbana and Danville communities.
 With addition of the Winding Ivy Awards, the community has overwhelmingly supported Pink Panache.
 The Pink Panache has established itself as one of the major fundraising events in the African American community each year.
 This event has allowed the Epsilon Epsilon Omega Chapter to give more substantially through a larger number of scholarships.
 In 2018, Epsilon Epsilon Omega awarded over $20,000 in scholarships to female high school seniors and to the Reading Is Fundament Project.
-Due to the amount of funds we now raise, Epsilon Epsilon Omega has started the process to establish a foundation.
-The foundation is being spearheaded by our Basileus, Tia Butler, Soror Shayla Maatuka and Soror Tameka Tanner.
-The Fundraising Committee chaired by Soror Patricia McKinney Lewis will lead the fundraising partner committee of the Winding Ivy Foundation for Community Development.
+Due to the amount of funds we now raise, Epsilon Epsilon Omega established a foundation.
+The foundation was being spearheaded in 2021 by our Chapter President, Tia Butler, Shayla Maatuka and Tameka Tanner.
+The Fundraising Committee chaired by Patricia McKinney Lewis, will lead the fundraising partner committee of the Winding Ivy Foundation for Community Development.

 Halloween Fruit Baskets for Seniors